California Launches New Effort To Fight Election Disinformation

 Social media companies, including Twitter and Facebook, are working with Padilla's office to create a process for reporting and removing disinformation.

 California is believed to be the first state to target disinformation this way.
-Schafer of the Atlantic Council says it’s an important step but he warns the scope of this new office must be limited.
+Schafer of the Alliance for Securing Democracy says it's an important step, but he warns the scope of this new office must be limited.

 "You don't want a secretary of state or any, really, government official being in a position for them to say, this specific narrative about a candidate is disinformation and it should be taken down," he says.
 "That very quickly is gonna be a slippery slope and it's gonna become political and problematic on many levels."

-When the California Legislature gave voted on creating the new office last month, Republicans like Assemblyman Matthew Harper voted no. He argued a partisan elected official could seek to remove claims made by or against campaigns or candidates.
+When the California Legislature voted to create the new office last month, Republicans like Assemblyman Matthew Harper voted no. He argued a partisan elected official could seek to remove claims made by or against campaigns or candidates.

 "I know in some quarters, there's some concern that we're going to get into the censorship business, which is not true," he said.
 "We support the First Amendment and freedom of speech.
 But it's also incumbent upon us to ensure that voters have correct, accurate information about voter registration and about being able to participate in the elections."